 Anne Arundel District Court to Celebrate Drug Court Graduates

-(Annapolis, MD — January 17, 2007) Six women and four men will celebrate their graduation from the Anne Arundel County District Court drug treatment court on Thursday, January 18.
-A reception for the graduates and their families will be held at 1 p.m., followed by a graduation ceremony at 1:30 p.m. in the District Court Building, 251 Rowe Blvd., Annapolis.
-Linda Hitchcock, who has been sober for 14 years and is president of the Hope House alumni, will be the keynote speaker.
+(Annapolis, MD — May 4, 2007) The front lawn of the Anne Arundel County District Court will become the site for an ice cream social on Thursday, May 10, when 10 drug treatment court participants will celebrate their graduation with their families and friends The ice cream social will begin at 1 p.m., followed by a graduation ceremony at 1:30 p.m. in the District Court Building, 251 Rowe Blvd., Annapolis.
+A former graduate of the drug treatment court, Brian Trimble, will be the guest speaker.

-Drug treatment courts provide treatment, supervision, and judicial monitoring to habitual offenders whose crimes are addiction-driven.
+Drug treatment court programs provide treatment, supervision, and judicial monitoring to habitual offenders whose crimes are addiction-driven.
 Participants take part in vocational, educational, and life skills training to address issues that contribute to their drug abuse and criminal behavior.
-Nationally, drug treatment courts have emerged as a practical, cost-effective alternative to incarceration, and re-arrest rates for drug court graduates are significantly lower than for the general population.
+Nationally, drug treatment court programs have emerged as a practical, cost-effective alternative to incarceration, and re-arrest rates for drug court graduates are significantly lower than for the general population.

-Maryland’s first drug treatment court began in Baltimore in 1994.
-Anne Arundel County's program is in its tenth year.
-There are now 33 drug treatment courts throughout the state with more planned.
+More than 600 people have graduated from the Anne Arundel County program since it began 10 years ago.
+Maryland’s first drug treatment court began in Baltimore in 1994, and there are now 36 drug treatment courts throughout the state with more planned.

 Members of the media are invited to attend the graduation, but the use of cameras must be approved in advance.
-Please contact Janet Ward, drug and DUI treatment court coordinator, (410) 260-3744, to bring a camera or for more information.
+Please contact Janet Ward, drug and DUI treatment court coordinator, at (410) 260-3744, by May 9 if you would like to bring a camera or for more information.